(There's) Always Something There to Remind Me: Sandie Shaw version

 British impresario Eve Taylor heard Johnson's version while on a US visit scouting for material for her recent discovery, Sandie Shaw, who consequently covered the song for the UK market.
 Rush-released in September 1964, the song was premiered by Shaw with a performance on Ready Steady Go!, the pop music TV program.
 The first week after its release, the single sold 65,000 copies.
 Shaw's version reached number one on the UK Singles Chart, spending three weeks there in November 1964, and that same month, it debuted on the Billboard Hot 100.
 Despite reaching the top 10 in some markets, including Detroit and Miami, Shaw's version failed to best the US showing of the Lou Johnson original; the Hot 100 peak of Shaw's version was number 52.

 A number-one hit in Canada and South Africa, Shaw's version of "...Always Something There to Remind Me" was also a hit in Australia (number 16), Ireland (number seven), and the Netherlands (number 10); the track's success in the last territory did not preclude hit status for the Dutch rendering by Edwin Rutten entitled "Ik moet altijd weer opnieuw aan je denken" (number 12).
 Shaw herself recorded "...Always Something There to Remind Me" in French, as "Toujours un coin qui me rappelle", with lyrics by Ralph Bernet, which reached number 19 in France, and in Italian, as "Il Mondo Nei Tuoi Occhi".
 A cover by Eddy Mitchell was more successful, reaching number two in France in April 1965 and also reaching number three on Belgium's French-language chart.
 Shaw made a bid for a German hit, as well, rendering "...Always Something There to Remind Me" as "Einmal glücklich sein wie die ander'n".
 It was not a success.

+Film composer Steven Price did a cover for the 2021 film Last Night in Soho, subtitled (Soho Version), with the first half being the Sandie Shaw version and the second half of the track being the orchestra.